teamforus/research/README.md

 ## Getting started

 Every project folder contains a readme describing its contents.
 The [wiki](https://github.com/teamforus/research-and-development/wiki) contains general information, [issues](https://github.com/teamforus/research-and-development/issues) are for making and discussing proposals, [branches](https://github.com/teamforus/research-and-development/branches/all) show what is currently being worked on.

-You can also join our [research-and-development](https://chat.forus.io/channel/research-and-development) channel at [chat.forus.io](chat.forus.io).

 ## Workflow